maelfabien/maelfabien.github.io/_pages/ml.md

 [Key Concepts of Data Visualization](https://maelfabien.github.io/machinelearning/Dataviz/) : What is data viz ?
 Why use it ?
 What are the most famous tools ?

+[Visual Recommendation](https://maelfabien.github.io/machinelearning/VizReco/) : Visualization is a great way to enrich data exploration and analysis.
+Visual Recommendation systems aim to suggest automatically visualizations of a dataset.

 [Tableau-like in Python with Altair](https://maelfabien.github.io/machinelearning/Altair/) : Altair is a great Python library to create dashboards and interactive graphs like in Tableau.

 [Introduction to D3.js](https://maelfabien.github.io/machinelearning/D3/) : D3 is a powerful JavaScript library that allows you to create graphs for web apps.
 In this introduction, we'll cover the main concepts of D3.